Ingredients and Basic necessities: Fondue pot and fondue forks,

 Pork Tenderloin, Chicken Breast,

-Spicy Meatballs
+Spicy Meatballs,

-Extras meats can be added or used as substitute
+Extras meats can be added or used as substitute:

 Beef Tenderloin, Hamburger Meatballs, Curried Meatballs, Minced Pork Balls wrapped in Strips of Streaky Bacon, Lamb Tenderloin, Veal Escalope.

-Fondue Sauces:
+Fondue Dip Sauces:

-The following are the basic cold sauces:
+The following are the basic dip sauces:

 Therefore use meat at room temperature to minimize the temperature difference.